Blog

 • Data breaches affecting multiple user groups

-Insurance implications: These businesses typically need a combination of Technology Errors & Omissions Insurance (Tech E&O), Cyber Liability Insurance, and carefully structured General Liability Insurance.
+Insurance implications: These businesses typically need a combination of Technology Errors and Omissions Insurance (Tech E&O), Cyber Insurance, and carefully structured General Liability Insurance.
 Product liability exposure can still exist, depending on how you control listings, payments, or fulfillment.

 Primary Risks: Stacked exposure